ubcecon/ECON622/README.md

     - Later you will need to do a local installation by following the [Getting Started](https://lectures.quantecon.org/jl/getting_started_julia/getting_started.html) but this is a better way to begin
     - For support with vse.syzygy.ca, email arnav.sood@ubc.ca

+Most of the course will be taught using Julia, but we will briefly introduce Python (or R) for discussing "medium" and "big" data pipeline.

 ## Syllabus
 See [Syllabus](syllabus.md) for more details

 ## Problem Sets
 Problem sets should be submitted as a *single* Jupyter notebook on Canvas, with the code and output clean.